-For decades, Chevy and GMC trucks, vans, and SUVs came equipped with a 14 bolt axle.
-Between 1973 and 2000, a few 14 bolt axle variations were produced.
-If you’re wondering what kind of 14 bolt axle you have – and you’re working with a 14 bolt axle from the year 2000 or older – this guide is for you.
+This is why GMC or Chevy 14-bolt rear axle identification is a challenge.
+For decades, Chevy and GMC trucks, vans and SUVs came equipped with a 14-bolt axle.
+Between 1973 and 2000, a few 14-bolt axle variations were produced.
+If you’re wondering what kind of 14-bolt axle you have – and you’re working with a 14-bolt axle from the year 2000 or older – this guide is for you.

 NOTE: If you’re more of a visual learner, check out our 14 bolt axle identification chart for a quick and easy guide.

-Before we get too far into this guide, we need to explain something: You can’t really figure out what kind of 14 bolt axle you have by looking up your vehicle year, make, and model.
-This is because:
+Before we get too far into this guide, we need to explain something.
+You can’t really figure out what kind of 14-bolt axle you have by looking up your vehicle year, make and model.
+There are two main reasons for this:

 - GM offered more than one axle on multiple models.
 Chevy and GMC trucks, vans, and SUVs could be ordered with axle upgrades, and many vehicles were.
-There’s such a thing as a “heavy half-ton”, for example, which may have a semi-float 14 bolt instead of a standard 10 bolt.
-There are also some 1 ton trucks that have semi-float axles instead of the full-float axle you might expect to find.
+There’s such a thing as a “heavy half-ton,” for example.
+A heavy half-ton may have a semi-float 14-bolt instead of a standard 10 bolt.
+There are also some 1-ton trucks that have semi-float axles instead of the full-float axle you might expect to find.
 It’s all about how your specific vehicle was ordered.

 - You never know what the previous owner did to your vehicle.
 Unless you’ve owned your Chevy or GMC since it was new, you can’t be certain about what the last owner did to your truck, van, or SUV.